ZLJett/ResumeGenerator/README.md

-# Jekyll/Liquid Resume Generator
+# Personal Resume Generator using Jekyll, Liquid, and Bash

-### Overview and Initial Setup:
+### Project Overview:
-This Resume Generator uses Jekyll to generate a static website, then can automatically turn that website into a PDF with Google Chrome's Print-to-PDF function. </br>
+This Resume Generator uses Jekyll to generate a static website, then can automatically turn that website into a PDF with Google Chrome's Print-to-PDF function.
+For a complete example of a standard resume produced by this Resume Generator see "exampleCompleteTestResume.pdf" in the "_supplementalFiles" directory.

+### Initial Setup:
-For a simple guide to installing and using Jekyll see the [Jekyll Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/).
+This Resume Generator requires a local install of Ruby and Jekyll on a Linux system.
+A simple guide to installing and using Jekyll can be found here: [Jekyll Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/).

 ### Basic Structure Terminology:
 Each resume has three layers of content, starting from the top level: